 So how can homeowners reduce their outgoings while maintaining their standard quality of life?
 With a reduced income, it can seem impossible to achieve.
-However, there are millions of people across the UK and the world in the same position, and a number of solutions have arisen to avoid personal financial crisis.
+However, there are millions of people across the world in the same position, and a number of solutions have arisen to avoid personal financial crises.
 Here are some of the most effective:

 Take a critical look at your current home and assess whether it’s really the appropriate size for your needs.
 Selling your house and moving into a smaller property could save you thousands, both in profit from the sale and via lower energy usage and bills.
 Using the right channels, it can also be the fastest solution to looming money worries, as there are a number of businesses who will make you an offer on the same day such as property buyer.
 You could also consider taking your property to auction, although there’s no way of knowing what your final price would be.

 If you’d rather stay where you are, there are still a number of measures you can take to reduce your monthly outgoings.
 With winter coming, heating bills are likely to increase, so start putting preparations in place now to save money throughout the colder months.
 Repair any doors and windows that may let cold air through, and ensure outer walls are well-insulated.
 Also look out for draughty flooring, as this can be easily fixed with a basic sealant.
 You can get your heating system repaired by a professional like the ones available on snowsfuel.com or other service websites before the winter begins to improve the unit’s efficiency and effectiveness.
 Additionally, make some changes to your furnishings as well; thick carpets and rugs will trap in more heat, keeping the house warmer while you’re not in it, while thermal curtains can prevent heat loss through window panes, as well as keep cold from getting in.
 You can stock up on propane or any other fuel you use for your home heating needs, perhaps from a supplier similar to FSI Oil and Propane well in advance, as the price can go up with approaching winter days.